Quick Diagnosis Checklist

 If the compressor is running but the fridge is not cold, the most likely causes are dirty condenser coils, a faulty evaporator fan, or a defrost system failure.
 Start by cleaning the condenser coils and checking for ice buildup in the freezer.

 Most GE refrigerator cooling repairs in Toronto cost between $150 and $400 including parts and labour.
 Condenser coil cleaning is free (DIY), while compressor replacement can range from $400 to $700.
-Nick's Appliance Repair charges a $65 diagnostic fee that is credited toward the repair.
+Nick's Appliance Repair charges a $89 diagnostic fee, waived when you proceed with a repair.

 If your GE refrigerator is less than 12 years old, repair is almost always worth it.
 Most cooling issues cost $150 to $400 to fix, compared to $1,000 to $3,000 for a new refrigerator.
 Only compressor failure on an older unit may make replacement the better option.